dlasch089/luis-app/README.md

 - STR: log in, go to /auth/login or /auth/signup
 - WH: you see the form
 - WSH: you should be redirected to /team

+## Add Team

+As a Team Lead I want to add a team so that I can manage it